plannies-mate/plannies-mate/docs/IMPLEMENTATION.md

 │   ├── services/ - Misc services for specific algorithms
 │   ├── tasks/ - rake tasks
 │   └── views/ - Slim templates for pages
-│       ├── layouts - layouts for views (no-menu, with-menu and favicob-*) │       └── partials - Partials that are included into pages ├── app.rb - requires all the files needed for sinatra app ├── config/ - boot and database configuration files
+│       ├── layouts - layouts for views (default)
+│       └── partials - Partials that are included into pages ├── app.rb - requires all the files needed for sinatra app ├── config/ - boot and database configuration files